jddurand/perlbuildwindows/README.md

 * Win32::GUI is patched to work with latest freeimage
 * tiff is patched to compile with freeglut

-## Current perl version and external projects
+## Current Perl and external projects versions

 Copied verbatim from the generation of Makefile: